Filpill/blog-web/content/projects/2023-07-03-servo-turret.md

 The mouse movements are passed into an event handler to locate mouse position on the window x,y coordinates.
 We use positional data on the mouse to calculate a servo angle based on the coordinate on the drawn window.

-In order to acuate the servos, the angle inputs must be mapped to the corresponding duty cycle.
+In order to actuate the servos, the angle inputs must be mapped to the corresponding duty cycle.
 The duty cycle can take any range of values between 2 and 12 for this particular servo.
 It handles angles in the range between 0 and 180 degrees.

-The duty cycle can be calulcated like with this calculation:
+The duty cycle can be calculated like with this calculation:

 ```
 1/18 * angle + 2